franciscorafart/video-class-youtube/README.md

 #Online video learning App - prototype.
-The app plays an instructional video an gives multiple choice questions as the video progresses.
+The app plays an instructional video from youtube and gives multiple choice questions as the video progresses.
 You're only able to make progress if you answer the questions correctly.

+#Configuration
+The video played, questions displayed, and times of pause and play are configured on a Json file in src/configs

-Technology used:
+#Technology used:
 React, Youtube player API, Javascript, CSS

 #How to Run